CosmosContracts/juno-tools-docs/docs/02-concept.md

 ## Roadmap

-Our team started as a couple of skilled young devs as Juno being our first experience of becoming a validator and spin a software development house startup meanwhile the network is experiencing an unseen type of chaos.

-This has been a hell of a ride for us.

 The possibilities we see for the tool's future are the following:
 - Move web2 infrastructure to Akash
 - Support Snapshots